Scuba Diving in Indonesia: Join us in 5 Distinct Areas that Offer Different Experiences

 Indonesia is where Abyss Ocean World is proud to call home.
-The country is vast, to an extent that most people can not fathom its size nor diversity in cultures and eco-systems.
-There are officially 17,508 islands in the country, ranging in size from Sumatra (480,000 square Kilometre, 6th largest island in the world) to Arborek which you can walk around in about 15 minutes.
+The country is so vast, it’s difficult to fathom the size and diversity of cultures and ecosystems.
+There are officially more than 17,000 islands in the archipelago, ranging in size from Sumatra (480,000 square kilometers and the sixth largest island in the world) to Arborek, an island you can walk around in about 15 minutes.

-Due to the number of islands in this country, Indonesia has developed an astonishing amount of diversity in all aspects, from culture and religion to food and life styles.
-This diversity is one of the reason Abyss includes all its meals in our packages, so that way we are able to present you a wide array of authentic dishes from the archipelago.
-Through out the country there are numerous areas that are considered the Creme de la Creme for divers, trekkers, yogis, extreme sports enthusiastic’s, beach going families, and even the world traveler just trying to find that beach without footprints.
+Due to the number of islands in Indonesia, this country has developed an astonishing amount of diversity, from culture and religion to food and lifestyles.
+This diversity is one of the reasons Abyss Ocean World includes all its meals in our packages.
+We are able to present you a wide array of authentic dishes from the archipelago.
+There are numerous areas throughout the country that are considered the creme de la creme for divers, trekkers, yogis, extreme sports enthusiasts, beach-going families, and even world travelers just trying to find a beach without footprints.

-Indonesia prides itself with having 50 national parks, and over 100 Marine Protected Area spread through out the country, with a total area of over 157,000 square kilometers, enough to fit 30 times the island of Bali.
-In the recent years, Indonesia has devoted a significant percentage of the country’s national budget to protect its resources, and educate its people away from destructive ways of treating their beautiful eco-systems.
-This new momentum for conservation mixed with the already staggering size and diversity of the country ensures for years of some of the best diving and travel destinations in the world.
-Abyss Ocean World currently organizes trips in 5 distinct areas of Indonesia.
-Each of these locations offers a completely different experience and our guides will show you the highlights of each one of them.
-Nothing is better than scuba diving in Indonesia
+Indonesia is proud of having 50 national parks and more than 100 marine protected areas spread throughout the country, a total area of more than 157,000 square kilometers (enough to fit 30 times inside the island of Bali)!
+In recent years, Indonesia has allocated a significant percentage of the country’s national budget to protecting its resources and educating people on how to protect their beautiful ecosystems.
+This new momentum for conservation mixed with the already staggering size and diversity of the country ensures for years that some of the best diving and travel destinations in the world will remain safe.
+Abyss Ocean World currently organizes trips in five distinct areas of Indonesia.
+Each of these locations offers a completely different experience, and our guides will show you the highlights of each one.
+Nothing is better than scuba diving in Indonesia!

 ISLAND OF THE GODS

-Bali is famous for its beaches, temples and its diving, but it is also notorious for its heritage and culture.
-Balinese people are world renowned for their hospitality and positive outlook on life.
-Predominately hindu the Balinese are full of life, and there is always a celebration to join.
+Bali isn’t just famous for its beaches, temples and diving, but also for its heritage and culture.
+Balinese people are known around the world for their hospitality and positive outlook.
+Predominately Hindu, the Balinese are full of life; there is always a celebration to join.

-Within a short distance to the coastline runs some of the most nutrient filled currents in South East Asia.
-Which provides plenty of opportunities to cross off some of your diving wish list; Denise pygmy seahorse to the cceanic manta rays or from the giant Mola Mola to a couple of harlequin shrimp.
+Within a short distance of the coastline, runs some of the most nutrient-rich currents in Southeast Asia.
+Those currents provide plenty of opportunities to cross off some items on your diving wish list: denise pygmy seahorses, oceanic manta rays, giant mola-molas, harlequin shrimp and more!

-Komodo National Park covers an area of almost 2,200 Square Kilometers, and is said to be the most visited National Park in Indonesia.
-Komodo offers both liveaboards and small island resorts, which allow you uninterrupted access to the best of the area.
-The nutrient filled currents from the Indonesian throughflow are being funneled through the small straits that make up the Komodo National Park, which means that the dives will be action packed.
-Schools of fish in all directions, and repeated chances at sighting of larger pelagic is common here.
-No worries for beginners as there are numerous sites that are protected from the fast moving currents.
+Komodo National Park covers an area of almost 2,200 square kilometers and is said to be the most visited national park in Indonesia.
+Komodo offers both liveaboards and small island resorts which allow you uninterrupted access to the best of the area.
+The nutrient-rich currents are being funneled into the small straits that make up Komodo National Park, causing dives to be action packed!
+There are schools of fish in all directions and plenty of opportunities for seeing the larger pelagic life common there.
+No worries for beginners as there are numerous sites that are protected from the fast-moving currents.

-Our team will seamlessly budget your time between the countless dive sites, untouched white sand beaches and of course marveling at the size and power of the notorious Komodo Dragon.
+Our team will seamlessly budget your time between the countless dive sites, untouched white-sand beaches, and of course, marveling at the size and power of the notorious Komodo dragons.

-Come and explore with our experienced Abyss guide the wonders of the four kings.
-Raja Ampat, has everything a diver dreams for; gorgeous and colorful untouched reefs, schools of barracudas, trevallies and snappers, oceanic manta rays, wobegongs and not to forget the numerous nudibranchs species, pygmy seahorses and so much more Macro.
+Come and explore the wonders of the four kings with our experienced Abyss Ocean World guides.
+Raja Ampat has everything a diver longs for: untouched colorful reefs, schools of barracudas, trevallies, snappers, oceanic manta rays, wobegongs, and let’s not forget the numerous nudibranch species, pygmy seahorses and much more macro life.

-Our guide will make sure to also introduce you to some of the kindest population in Indonesia while visiting a couple of villages, explore some caves and try to get a closer look to the colorful bird of paradise.
+Our guides will make sure to also introduce you to some of the kindest people in Indonesia while visiting a couple of villages, exploring some caves and attempting to get a closer look at the colorful birds of paradise.

 The last frontier

-Not yet consider as a National Park, but the government and people of Alor are treating it as such.
-Alor archipelago’s main two islands are name Pantar and Alor and is treated like a jewel for there inhabitants with a reason.
-Forget about destructive fishing techniques, welcome to local technique such as bamboo trap or a unique stick with elastic bands technique used by kids and fishermans.
-The straight between the islands, has one of the biggest flow or water travelling from the Pacific to the Indian Ocean, which brings in a lot of nutrients, pelagics and give us astonishing corals reefs.
+Alor is not yet considered a national park, but the government and people of Alor are treating it as such.
+The Alor archipelago’s main two islands are named Pantar and Alor; they are treated like a jewel by their inhabitants for a reason.
+Don’t worry about destructive fishing techniques.
+Instead, local methods such as bamboo traps or a unique technique with sticks and elastic bands are used by kids and fishermen.
+The strait between the islands has one of the biggest flows of water traveling from the Pacific Ocean to the Indian Ocean.
+This brings in a lot of nutrients and pelagic life; it also give us astonishing coral reefs.

-If these locations are not enough for you or you have dreamed of visiting somewhere that is not on this list, then please contact us. we are frequently putting together exploration trips to research the next great dive travel destination Indonesia has to offer.
+If you have dreamed of visiting somewhere that is not on this list, then please contact us.
+We are frequently putting together exploration trips to research the next great diving destination Indonesia has to offer.